 When you are working the edge of a shawl, you may sometimes want a finish that is very flexible and decorative.
 This is a frequently used edging that creates a series of crochet loops is easy to create for even a novice crocheter.
 You can modify the size of the loops and the number of stitches from the shawl you bind off to suit your own shawl.
 If you have a series of decorative 'points' in your lace it works well to ensure your bind offs are centered around these.

 Slip three* stitches from the knitting needle to crochet hook (*or number required to suit the pattern).

 Slipping initial stitches onto crochet hook

 This forms the first stitch of your crochet chain.

-CROCHET LOOP REPEAT
+CROCHET LOOP BIND-OFF

 You can also see now that the first crochet chain you made forms a crocheted 'loop' at the start of your work.

 Repeat steps 1-4 until you reach the last stitches to be bound off.
-It's possible that you have less (or more) than 3 stitches left at the end of the bind off, just complete the bind off with the stitches you have left.
-Work steps 1 and 2, break yarn and pull the yarn tail through the final stitch on your hook.
+It's possible that you have less (or more) than three stitches left at the end of the bind off, just complete the bind off with the stitches you have left.
+Work steps 1 -3, break yarn and pull the yarn tail through the final stitch on your hook.